 - Asset Protection

 Traditional undergraduate and PA education provides no basic business or financial training.
-Although PAs have 5-7 years of higher education and make critical, life altering decisions, PAs are not provided financial education, resources or the tools to manage their income.
-A strong financial literacy foundation will support various life goals, to include, saving for education or retirement, using debt responsibly, running a business, purchasing AND vacations.
+Although PAs have 5-7 years of higher education and make critical, life-altering decisions, PAs are not provided financial education, resources, or the tools to manage their income.
+A strong financial literacy foundation will support various life goals, including saving for education or retirement, using debt responsibly, running a business, purchasing, AND vacations.

 Financial literacy for PAs is becoming increasingly important as PAs frequently manage their own retirement accounts, trade stocks online, and carry large student loan debt as well as medical, credit, and mortgage debt.
 There are many “influencers” on Instagram touting financial tips among other various online resources.

 Making Money Does Not Mean You Are Good at Managing Money

 In 2020, the average PA income was $113,186.
 Those with a net worth of $100,000 or more are more likely to have credit card debt than those with much fewer total assets.
 Do not fall into the trap of working hard to make more money, going farther into debt and building less wealth.
 A master’s degree and an income of $100,000-$200,000 is not a guaranteed ticket to financial success.